 A. 0.
 B. 1.

-- D. 3. - E. Not enough information.

-18. You are inside a room facing two doors: door A and door B. Jones says that door A will lead to the way out, but door B will not.
+C. 2.
+D. 3.
+E. Not enough information.
+19. You are inside a room facing two doors: door A and door B. Jones says that door A will lead to the way out, but door B will not.
 Smith says that one door will lead to the way out, but the other door will not.
 One of Jones and Smith always tells the truth, and the other always lies (but you don't know which is which.)

-Which doors, if any, lead to the way out?

-- A. Door A only.

-- B. Door B only.

-- C. Both doors.

-- D. Neither door.

-- E. Not enough information.
+Which doors, if any, will lead to the way out?
+A. Both doors.
+B. Neither door.
+C. Door A only.
+D. Door B only.
+E. Not enough information.
+20. "All of Belinda's pets are furry.
+Nothing that is cute is also cruel.
+Everything which is not cute cannot be furry."
+If all of these statements are true, what conclusion can we draw from them?
+A. Everything cruel is furry.
+B. Everything that is cute is also furry.
+C. Nothing cruel is one of Belinda's pets.
+D. None of Belinda's pets is cute.